 My name is Miechelle (me-shell).
 My Dad, has always been a Beatles fan.
 So my name was adjusted to sound like Paul singing 'Michelle' - Miechelle..my belle.

-mishkuu has been my nickname ever since i was in 7th grade (1997) by my friends.
+"mishkuu" has been my nickname ever since i was in 7th grade (1997) by my friends.
 To this day, how they came up with it remains a mystery.
-I'm still called it to this day by different groups of friends.
+I'm still called it to this day by different groups of friends. (see if you can find it in my "Miechelle Photography" logo!)

 I have a BA in Cultural Anthropology and a certificate (an in-between a BA and a MA) in Asian Studies.
 I love learning about different cultures and meeting new people.
 Anything artsy is a loved hobby of mine (music, photography, drawing, digital art), and I love trying new things.